Red River Colony: War between the companies

 Red River first came under attack from the North West Company in the summer of 1815.
-Convinced that Macdonell's proclamation was a deliberate attempt to block Northwest trade, the company destroyed Fort Douglas and burned down all of the surrounding buildings.
+Convinced that Macdonell's proclamation was a deliberate attempt to block Northwest trade, the NWC employees destroyed Fort Douglas and burned down all of the surrounding buildings.
 The fort was later rebuilt but the engagement resulted in the capture of approximately 150 settlers including Macdonell.
 He was replaced by Robert Semple who took over as governor the following winter and reinforced the colony's 45 survivors with 84 additional settlers.
 In 1815, the North West Company once again entered into negotiations with the Hudson's Bay Company under the threat of invasion of Northwest territory.
 Negotiations were headed by Selkirk himself and he promptly threw out all of the Nor'Wester proposals.
 The following year Semple and twenty other settlers were killed in the Battle of Seven Oaks and the settlement was abandoned once again.
 The imminent arrival of Selkirk in 1817, who had been en route to the colony prior to the incident at Seven Oaks, prompted the settlers to return to the colony shortly after.
 Travelling with a force of approximately 100 soldiers from the recently disbanded Swiss and German Regiment de Meuron and De Watteville's Regiment, Selkirk captured Fort William, the North West Company headquarters, and captured several key agents including William McGillivray, Kenneth McKenzie and John McLoughlin.
 Although the arrival and subsequent settlement of Selkirk's private army finally broke the back of the North West Company, Selkirk spent much of his remaining years, and the majority of his fortune, defending his actions at Fort William.
 When Selkirk arrived at Red River in 1817, the stability of the colony dramatically improved, especially after the removal of all Indigenous claims to the land.
 Selkirk achieved this by signing a treaty between the Red River colonists and the local Cree, Assiniboine and Ojibwa.
 Between 1817 and 1820, Selkirk committed all of his available resources to the betterment of his colonial venture and ironically it was Selkirk's death in the spring of 1820 that ultimately ended Northwest aggression against his beloved colony.

 The lands south of the 49th parallel north ceased to be a part of the Red River Colony following the signing of the Treaty of 1818, in which the United Kingdom agreed to cede this territory to the United States.
 It was later discovered that the Northwest Angle had also been ceded.